 - Age 17 or older

 Specific criteria can be found on the foundation’s website.

 The Downer-Bennett Scholarship is an endowed higher education scholarship for single mothers offered by the University of New Mexico.
 Non-traditional students are considered for this financial aid award upon enrollment.
 There is no official application for this single mom scholarship.
 Still, as the UNM Scholarships Office considers potential recipients, it takes into account criteria such as:

 - Undergraduate enrollment

 - Full-time status (at least 12 credit hours per semester)

-- Grade-point average (GPA)
+- Grade-point average (GPA) and academic achievement

 Single parents must also agree to write a scholarship thank-you letter to the award donor upon receiving the scholarship.

 The Kentucky Colonels Better Life Scholarship – Bluegrass Community and Technical College